psurge1/console_graphing_calculator/README.md

 ```

 plots the given linear equation in the console (str)
-when printing the graph in the console, be sure to print it in an f string
+by printing it in the console, be sure to print it in an f string

 For Example:
 ```python